 This recipe is a mashup of three of my favorite soups – white bean and escarole, Italian wedding soup, and good old chicken noodle.
 The idea came about a few weeks ago, when I had a craving for a big bowl of homemade soup but couldn’t decide which one to make.
 Why not combine a few of my favorites into one super-soup?!
 This one’s got everything I want in a soup – tender chicken meatballs, veggies, creamy white beans, and a rich broth flavored with a Parmesan rind.
 It’s a real “meal” of a soup and one perfectly suited to these chilly, darkening days of late fall.

-While I try not to be overly fussy about ingredients, there are a few important ones in this recipe that I think deserve a special note.
-First, the key ingredient in these meatballs is the chicken sausage.
+In this recipe, I call for raw chicken sausage.
 I’m not talking about the flavored, precooked chicken sausages sold with hot dogs and brats, but raw chicken sausage, sold in links or loose in a package.
 Whole Foods 365 brand and Stop & Shop’s store-brand “Nature’s Promise” are great options.
 (Links aren’t sponsored, just trying to help!)
-Raw chicken sausage is also commonly available at butchers and specialty grocery stores.
-You could use turkey sausage or ground chicken (dark meat!!) in a pinch, and add your own seasonings – garlic, salt, pepper, maybe a little oregano, paprika, etc.- but using the sausage is a great shortcut because it’s already seasoned and ready to go.
+If you can’t find chicken sausage, plain ground chicken works, too.

 The second important ingredient here is the chicken broth.
 While adding chicken broth is an afterthought in a lot of soups, the flavor and richness of the broth is crucial in this one.
 If you have homemade broth in your freezer, by all means, use it.
 Or, you can do what I do and fake it.
 I always have a bunch of containers of organic low-sodium chicken broth in my pantry.
 It can’t hold a candle to homemade broth, but for most things, it works just fine.
 And when I want a more flavorful broth, as I do here, I pour a few quarts into a pot, bring it to a boil, and then simmer the chicken broth, tasting every once in a while, until it has reduced (and therefore concentrated) by about 50%.
 Just make sure you’re using low-sodium broth – otherwise you’re going to end up with a very salty broth.
 I taste as I go, because every brand of chicken broth is different, and when the broth has reduced to my liking, I’ll season it with a bit of kosher salt.
 This is a great little trick, and while it’s more expensive than using broth right out of the box, it’s well worth it the extra cost.